merishnaSuwal/nlp-from-scratch/README.md

-# DSCI-6004-NLP
+# NLP from scratch

-Natural Language Processing assignments.
+Natural Language Processing implementations from scratch in Python.